scalamolecule/molecule-web/content/home/front.md

 // etc..
 </code></pre>

-        <p>The implicit macro <code>get</code> turns our molecule into a valid Datalog query at compile time so there's no runtime overhead.
+        <p>The implicit macro <code>get</code> turns our molecule into a valid Datalog query at compile time.
+So there's no runtime overhead.
     </div>
 </div>